 - Find free events and activities.
 Many cities have a plethora of free events and activities.
+While COVID-19 has limited how we attend free events, there's still plenty to choose from.
 In Kansas City, you can take the kids to an afternoon at the Nelson Atkins, watch Shakespeare in the Park in the summer or visit the Deanna Rose Farmstead for free.
 Like to see movies on the weekends?
 Look for free movie events around town.
 Summer movies in the park are very popular; pack a picnic and a blanket and enjoy the evening outside.
 Websites like VisitKC are a great resource for finding those low-cost family activities.
 Check Facebook events for upcoming free events in your area.

 - Give up those premium TV channels, or cable altogether.
 Spending more time on Netflix than HBO?
 Let go of that additional monthly cost and hit up Redbox or Hulu for other movie needs.